joshea628/Allocation-of-Government-Resources-during-COVID-and-its-Effect-in-Colorado/README.md

 ![](images/top_county_loancount_demographic.png)

+Comparison of Loan Amount and Jobs Retained:
+For this comparison, I dropped all rows in which the Jobs Retained field was unanswered.
+The first graph is for ALL data (unanswered ethnicities included), and the second graph has the ethnicities color coded with the overall average in a big ole X.

 ## Results:
 Since such a small portion of borrowers actually reported their ethnicity, the results are a very small representation of the full population.